What is it?

 - Itching soreness and redness around the vagina, vulva or anus

-- A thick, white discharge from the vagina that looks like cottage cheese and smells yeasty
+- A thick, white discharge from the vagina that looks like cottage cheese

 - Pain when you have sex

 - Irritation, burning or itching under the foreskin or on the tip of the penis

 - A redness, or red patches, under the foreskin or on the tip of the penis

 - A thick, cheesy discharge under the foreskin

 - Men who have these symptoms should always be checked for diabetes

 It is caused by a yeast called candida that normally lives harmlessly on the skin or in the mouth, gut and vagina, without causing any problems.
 However, it can multiply and cause symptoms.

 Thrush tends to grow in warm, moist conditions and develops if the balance of bacteria changes.
 This can happen if:-

 - you have a weakened immune system (for example, because of HIV or chemotherapy)